-The following In-House Advisor guidance note Produced in partnership with Paul Gilbert and Lawrence Smith of LBC Wise Counsel provides comprehensive and up to date legal information covering:
+The following In-house Advisor practice note Produced in partnership with Paul Gilbert and Lawrence Smith of LBC Wise Counsel provides comprehensive and up to date legal information covering:

 Performance management is part leadership, part creating the right environment, part having an appropriate strategy and part ensuring individual contribution has a sense of purpose and direction.